NnamdiJr/nnamdijr.github.io/_posts/2016-11-12-Galvanize-Airbnb.markdown

 <br>Luckily, it was enough to pass and I got my acceptance email a day or so after.

 Next step, Airbnb.

-<br>After getting the initial call, Airbnb sent me a take-home challenge with accompanying dataset, giving 72 hours to complete it.
+After getting the initial call, Airbnb sent me a take-home challenge with accompanying dataset, giving 72 hours to complete it.
 The problem wasn't too complex so it wasn't hard to finish given the time allowed, but there were a couple hidden nuggets in the data that could have easily been overlooked if I had not been wary of the nitty gritty details.
 I think finding these were key to making it to the next round. _Shout-outs to R and the [Hadleyverse](http://blog.revolutionanalytics.com/2015/03/hadleyverse.html) for helping make that happen!_

-<br>After that, was 2 back-to-back interviews over Skype with Airbnb employees.
-<br>One light technical interview, and another more behavioral one on alignment with Airbnb's values.
+After that, was 2 back-to-back interviews over Skype with Airbnb employees.
+One light technical interview, and another more behavioral one on alignment with Airbnb's values.
 Both interviews were fairly straightforward and it was fun talking with the interviewers, so afterwards I felt pretty strongly I had done well.

-<br> ...and I was right!
+...and I was right!
 About a week later I got the call that I got the scholarship.

-<br>Hoooray!
+Hoooray!

 ## The Financing
 On the other hand, if I hadn't gotten the Airbnb scholarship, there was NO way I could have afforded the DSI program, period.

-<br>But now that I did have it, I had to worry about paying for the small (_but still relatively large for a broke a** like me_) remaining tuition.
+But now that I did have it, I had to worry about paying for the small (_but still relatively large for a broke a** like me_) remaining tuition.
 For a reference point, I hustled and struggled **_just_** to get the enrollment deposit paid... so _that_ being my situation, I was rightly panicked about the rest of the tuition and I doubted I would qualify for any kind of educational loan.

 I kept thinking it would be **REALLY** f*cking sad if I made it this far but couldn't go through the DSI just because of money, but once again, luckily, I found out that one of [Galvanize's Tuition Assistance partners](www.galvanize.com/scholarships) gives accepted students a kind of 'benefit-of-the-doubt' loan (_makes sense, considering Galvanize's high post-graduation placement rates and salaries_).